 Our Moms 1-2-3-4 poundcake is still a favorite

-My sister, Susan and I loved food way back when and we relished our Saturday morning adventures which started with a big breakfast at the Sage Diner on Queens Boulevard in Rego Park, New York.
+My sister and I loved food way back when and we relished our Saturday morning adventures which started with a big breakfast at the Sage Diner on Queens Boulevard in Rego Park, New York.
 The waitresses all knew us and we usually sat at the same table.
 We could hear them yelling into the kitchen "the twins are here; the usual, serve it up."
 They couldn't tell us apart and asked, "who gets the easy over eggs and soft bacon?"
-We'd ply money into the table jukeboxes and sing along as we ate and gabbed.
+We'd pump money into the tabletop jukeboxes and sing along as we ate and gabbed.
 After endless cups of coffee, we'd make our way to the local mall and shop for nothing in particular.
 It's still one of my best memories.

 Susan was a little apprehensive about being guest on a Zoom video, however, she was a good sport.
 We spoke the day before and I told her it would just be a casual conversation.
 She asked if she needed a headset like the one she’d seen me using for podcasts.
 Of course not...we’d do it over Zoom and I’d send her the link.
 She’d simply click and join the call.
 Susan did receive new EarPods from Santa, by the way.
 Thank you Santa.

 Turns out that these videos are more than just casual conversations.
 They are peppered with inquisitiveness, curiosity, revelations and laughter, mostly at each other.
 Susan has been diligently making lists of topics for us to discuss, but mostly we ad lib which has proven to be such fun for both of us.
 Susan has a favorite segment which is about kitchen tools (she has so many novel gadgets and stories about each tool) and I just roll with it.
 As the "producer" I am also the timekeeper, and we try to keep the segments to just under 30 minutes.